alipirani88/snpkit/README.md

 ```

 - config: a config file to set pipeline configuration settings such as setting up environment path for various tools, path to reference genomes and filter parameters.
+The config file is a YAML format file that stores data in KEY: VALUE pair.
 This settings will be applied globally on all variant call jobs.
 An example [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file with default parameters is included in code folder.
 You can customize this config file and provide it with the -config argument.
+An example parameter setting is shown below where we are setting the bin directory path.
+This is another way of telling the pipeline that all the tools required for variant calling are located in "binbase" directory of bin_path section.

+- index: a reference genome index name as specified in a config file.
+For example; if you have set the reference genome path in config file as shown below, then the required value for command line argument -index would be -index KPNIH1

+[KPNIH1]
+# path to the reference genome fasta file.
+Ref_Path: /nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1/
+# Name of reference genome fasta file.
+Ref_Name: KPNIH1.fasta

+Here, Ref_Name is the reference genome fasta file located in Ref_Path.
+Similarly, if you want to use a different version of KPNIH reference genome, you can create a new section with a different index name.

+[KPNIH1_new]
+# path to the reference genome fasta file.
+Ref_Path: /nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1_new/
+# Name of reference genome fasta file.
+Ref_Name: KPNIH1_new.fasta

 For more information, refer to [Customizing the config file](#customizing-the-config-file).